metio/terraform-provider-k8s/docs/data-sources/mariadb_mmontes_io_database_v1alpha1_manifest.md

 page_title: "k8s_mariadb_mmontes_io_database_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "mariadb.mmontes.io"
 description: |-
-  Database is the Schema for the databases API
+  Database is the Schema for the databases API.
+It is used to define a logical database as if you were running a 'CREATE DATABASE' statement.
 ---

 # k8s_mariadb_mmontes_io_database_v1alpha1_manifest (Data Source)

-Database is the Schema for the databases API
+Database is the Schema for the databases API.
+It is used to define a logical database as if you were running a 'CREATE DATABASE' statement.

 ## Example Usage